 You can avoid poisonings by keeping track of your medications and by verifying with your doctor and pharmacist about possible toxic drug interactions between combinations of prescription or over-the-counter drugs.
 Many people who take multiple medications organize them in pill boxes that hold the medicines for each day of the week.
 This makes it possible to take the required medicine on the appropriate schedule and reduce the chance of overdosing.

 Falls that cause severe injuries, such as hip fractures and head traumas, can increase the risk of early death.
 Falls are the most common cause of traumatic brain injuries.
 In 2000, brain injuries accounted for 46% of fatal falls among older adults.

 Many of the fractures suffered during falls are caused by weak bones.
 According to the American Academy of Orthopaedic Surgeons, one of every two women and one of every four men over age 50 will suffer a fracture related to osteoporosis.
+Falls are the leading cause of injuries for adults 65 and older.
 The life expectancy of a person who has broken a hip usually decreases by five or six years.
 The reason for this is that the person becomes completely dependent on others and needs assistance with basic functions such as food preparation, use of the bathroom and personal hygiene.